I couldn’t stand it a minute longer.

 So when did that happen?
 When did that subtle change from boyhood to manhood begin?
 And when did he start looking less to us and more to Christ?

 These are the questions that have been much on my mind lately.
-Not only as I watch this same son continue to draw near to God, but as I consider his three much-younger brothers.
-What about those little guys?
+Not only as I watch this same son continue to draw near to God, but as I consider his three younger brothers.
+What about those boys?
 Will they grow up to follow Him?

 I’m grateful that these sons are in God’s loving hands.
 I pray that they come to know Him, walk with Him, and seek Him with all their hearts.
 And I pray the same for yours.